kirank860/Seclob-dashboard/README.md

-"In this dashboard i have used react as an front-end library and for styling as an tailwindcss" its also responsive for mobile devices click here .... https://seclob-dashboard-git-main-kirank860.vercel.app/
+"In this dashboard i have used react as an front-end library and for styling as an tailwindcss" its also responsive for mobile devices click here .... https://seclob-dashboard-git-main-kirank860.vercel.app/ i have two folders in the Src one is the assets for keeing the imgs and icons..., another as an components for keeping the component and a separate two navbars in the src one for web and another for mobile devices

 # Getting Started with Create React App